 4. Providing tax-efficient distribution of assets

-Under current federal law, an individual will owe federal estate tax on their estate if it is worth more than $13.61 million in 2024.
+Under current federal law, an individual will owe federal estate tax on their estate if it is worth more than $13.99 million in 2025.
 In addition, some states have their own estate or inheritance tax.
 In general, under federal law there is an unlimited deduction for assets that are distributed to qualified charities, making contributions to a DAF a powerful tool for reducing these taxes.

 "Individuals have the ability to name specific charities as beneficiaries in their revocable trust or will and those charities certainly would welcome the distribution.
 However, it may be more tax-efficient to leave retirement assets to charity and to leave non-retirement assets to loved ones," says Pirone-Benson.

 The reason is that not all assets are treated equally when inherited by individual beneficiaries and charities.
-For example, retirement assets (Roth accounts being the exception) are typically less advantageous to leave to individual beneficiaries, as they may be required to deplete an inherited IRA within 10 years and the funds would be subject to income tax when distributed.
+For example, retirement assets (Roth accounts being the exception) are typically less advantageous to leave to individual beneficiaries, as they may be required to deplete an inherited IRA within 10 years and the funds would be subject to ordinary income tax when distributed.
 Public charities would not be subject to this income taxation, so it's important to carefully select which assets to use for charitable distributions to potentially enhance the benefits to all involved.

 In addition to donating cash or long-term appreciated securities to a DAF it may also be possible to donate non-publicly traded assets, such as privately held C- and S-corporation stock, restricted or "control person" shares in a public company, cryptocurrency, limited partnerships, or LLC interests.